 The second virtual installment of IDSA's Women in Design Deep Dive—and 5th consecutive IDSA event focused on women in industrial design and related fields—drew hundreds of attendees from around the world on July 28 and 29, 2021.
 The online experience once again proved how important it is for female-identifying and non-binary designers to have a safe space where they can connect, discuss, and generate meaningful solutions for gender parity and inclusivity in the workplace, with allies also in attendance to listen, learn, and support.

 All of the replays are now posted to the Event Hub for those who registered for the live WIDDD 2021.
-And now, for a limited time, IDSA is offering access to the WIDDD 2021 Video Library for the same low price of live registration, starting at just $25.

 Increasing Access and Opening Minds